apache/druid/docs/content/querying/groupbyquery.md

 the full result set before returning any results.
 On both the data nodes and the broker, the merging index is fully on-heap by default, but it can optionally store aggregated values off-heap.

+#### Differences between v1 and v2

+Query API and results are compatible between the two engines; however, there are some differences from a cluster configuration perspective:

+- groupBy v1 merges results in heap, whereas groupBy v2 merges results off-heap.
+As a result, optimal configuration for your Druid nodes may involve less heap (-Xmx, -Xms) and more direct memory (-XX:MaxDirectMemorySize).
+- groupBy v1 imposes no limit on the number of concurrently running queries, whereas groupBy v2 controls memory usage by using a finite-sized merge buffer pool.
+By default, the number of merge buffers is 1/4 the number of processing threads.
+You can adjust this as necessary to balance concurrency and memory usage.
+- groupBy v1 supports caching on either the broker or historical nodes, whereas groupBy v2 only supports caching on historical nodes.
+- groupBy v1 supports using [chunkPeriod](query-context.html) to parallelize merging on the broker, whereas groupBy v2 ignores chunkPeriod.

 #### Alternatives

 There are some situations where other query types may be a better choice than groupBy.